wp-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = Does this conflict with the WooCommerce? =

 Starting the WooCommerce 2.1 release there are no conflicts.
 However for earlier the plugin might conflict with the default Google Analytics integration for WooCommerce.

+= Why are my PayPal transaction data not getting recorded in GA? =

+If you are facing this issue, please check if you have configured auto return in PayPal settings.
+Configuring auto return will resolve your issue.
+Here’s a PayPal <a href="https://www.paypal.com/in/cgi-bin/webscr?cmd=p/mer/express_return_summary-outside" target="_blank">documentation</a> & WooCommerce <a href="http://docs.woothemes.com/document/paypal-standard/#section-5" target="_blank">documentation</a> on understanding & setting up Auto Return.

+In case you have already configured auto return for your store, we request you to create a new support thread <a href="https://wordpress.org/support/plugin/enhanced-e-commerce-for-woocommerce-store" target="_blank">here</a> & reach out to us.

+= I’ve install the plugin but I do not see any data in my GA =

+Following are one or more reasons:
+	1. Please make sure that you have Enabled Enhanced Ecommerce setting in your GA Account.
+Check out the Step 1 of this blogpost.

+	2. If you have just installed our plugin, then please wait for at-least 24 hours before you 	start seeing any data in your GA.
+If you still face this issue after 24 hours, please reach 	out to us via <a href="https://wordpress.org/support/plugin/enhanced-e-commerce-for-woocommerce-store" target="_blank">support thread</a>.

+= Products with Multi variant not getting recorded in GA =

+Currently our plugin does not support products with multiple variant & hence you may not see their transaction data in GA.
+Additionally, we have planned to add the same feature in our upcoming release

+= My Ecommerce transaction data are not getting recorded in GA =

+Please check if you have auto return configured in your payment gateway settings.
+If a user completes the transaction via a 3rd party payment gateway and is not redirected back to your store’s thank you page, our plugin will not be able to send the transaction data.

+Hence, this may result into missing transaction data in your GA.
+You can resolve this issue by configuring auto return in your payment gateway settings.

+= Does your Plugin support Product Refund? =

+Our existing plugin does not track product refund data, however we are currently building a pro plugin that gives you access to product Refund data.
+It's a paid plugin that will give you access to all the important features of Universal Analytics including Access to all the reports of Enhanced Ecommerce, User ID Tracking, Product Refund, I.P Anonymization, etc. If you are interested in our paid Plugin, please reach out to us at <a href="mailto:marketing@tatvic.com">marketing@tatvic.com</a>

 == Changelog ==